 Bessie inherited the home and she and her husband, attorney Frank Hiscock – who eventually served as the chief justice of the New York State of Appeals – remodeled the home in the Greek Colonial Revival style in the 1890s and added the back half of the home.

-When Bessie died LeMoyne College rented The Mansion and its first classes were held here while their existing Salt Springs Road campus was being built.
+When Frank died LeMoyne College rented The Mansion and its first classes were held here while their existing Salt Springs Road campus was being built.
 The Mansion again changed hands when the Corinthian Club, a popular private women’s club, moved in in 1949.
 They lovingly cared for The Mansion for nearly 70 years, before deeding it to the newly-formed George & Rebecca Barnes.

-The club organized in 1949, with its purpose to unite members with mutual interests in civic affairs, art, education, music literature, science, and business.
+The club was organized in 1949, with its purpose to unite members with mutual interests in civic affairs, art, education, music literature, science, and business.
 Its members swelled to 1,200 women in its heyday.
 It directed its attention to the problems of aging and made a community impact with its Wagon Wheel program for senior citizens, debuting in 1951.

 The group also ran fundraisers and classes, with much of the money raised going into renovations or decorations for the home, or for community initiatives.